open-phytoliths/FAIR-phytoliths/CONTRIBUTING.md

 We value your time and effort.
 Once you get involved in this project in any way, we are committed to keep you updated with the results.

 ## Authorship of project publications
 We are adopting an inclusive and generous authorship model to reflect the contributions made by the core team, active contributors and the wider phytolith community to this project.
-Therefore, please see our [authorship guidelines]( ) that include authorship criteria, contribution tracking and aa proposed author name ordering process.
+Therefore, please see our [authorship guidelines]( ) that include authorship criteria, contribution tracking and an author name ordering process.

 ## Recording contributions